-The next Federal election will be held on 18 May 2019.
-It is shaping up to be very similar to the last one with regards to the complete lack of attention given to men’s/boys issues.
-Oh, but rest assured, we haven’t had to “sit by and watch another election devoid of issues that matter to women“.
+The last Federal election in Australia was held on 18 May 2019, and was won by the Liberal/National Party coalition.
+It shaped up to be very similar to the last one with regards to the complete lack of attention given to men’s/boys issues.
+Oh, but rest assured, we didn’t have to “sit by and watch another election devoid of issues that matter to women“.
 Au contraire!

 The first gender-related issue raised in the campaign proper was the use of gender quotas to attempt to increase the number of female politicians.
 The emphasis here was on bashing the Liberal Party regarding its (alleged) serious ‘women problem’ (example).